 Sometimes the only option is to address the darkness as you experience it.
 When this happens, you have two questions to address.

 How much do you share?
-Consider a broad exploratory general statement light on details.
+First, consider a broad exploratory general statement light on details.

-This will allow you to gauge the other person’s ability to handle additional details and monitor your own comfort level.
-Not every detail of what your situation needs to be shared with everyone.
+A general statement will allow you to gauge the other person’s ability to handle additional details and monitor your comfort level.
+You can determine whether or not to share additional

 Knowing what you are willing to share prepares you for whom you can share your darkness.

 Choose who you share your darkness with carefully.

 Although you might open a shaken coke bottle with nearly anyone, sharing your darkness is a very different experience.
 Instead, you might choose to share your darkness with a close friend, a group with similar experiences, or a trained professional counselor.